raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 sudo apt update
 sudo apt full-upgrade
 sudo -E rpi-eeprom-config --edit
-# Make changes, then save and quit.
-# rpi-eeprom-config will print details of the EEPROM release and how to revert changes.
-sudo reboot
 ```
+Make changes, then save and quit. `rpi-eeprom-config` will print details of the EEPROM release and how to revert changes.
+Reboot to apply the bootloader update.

-The [Boot EEPROM](booteeprom.md) page provides more information about the EEPROM flashing process
+The [Boot EEPROM](booteeprom.md) page provides more information about the EEPROM flashing process.

-#### Hardware compatibility for USB mass-storage devices
+#### Hardware compatibility for USB mass storage devices
 Before attempting to boot from a USB mass storage device it is advisible to verify that the device works correctly under Linux.
 Boot using an SD card and plug in the USB mass storage device.
 This should appears as a removable drive.

 *Spinning hard-disk drives nearly always require a powered USB hub.
 Even if it appears to work you are likely to encounter intermittent failures without a powered USB HUB*